-Here, we have listed a few of the things to consider when you are thinking about making this choice for your home.
+Here, we have listed a few things to consider when you are making the choice between the two materials.

-Granite countertops are sealed using a resin-based sealant.
-This will make them more resilient than a Granite surface that is unsealed.
-This, however, will not be at the same level as a Quartz countertop.
+Some granite countertops are sealed using a resin-based sealant at the manufacturing stage.
+This will make them more resilient than a Granite surface that are unsealed.
+However, they still are not as resilient as Quartz Worktops.

 The maintenance of a Granite kitchen worktop can be quite tricky too.
 You will need to be quick to mop up any stains as quickly as possible to prevent any permanent marks on your surface.
 This is something to really consider if you use your worktop regularly.